 For the duration of the project – approximately a month and a half – the power that data engineering and automation brings to clients became abundantly clear.
 These tools eased up work and cut timelines in both operations and analytics.
 Furthermore, when accurately assessed, a surplus of new and exciting opportunities arose, not only for full-fledged growth, but for a more nuanced view and understanding of what businesses can and can’t do with data.

-The advantages of hiring external expertise
+The advantages of hiring external data engineer expertise

 Certainly, data engineers have substantial value; but if this position is so valuable, why hire a freelancer over taking on an internal expert?
 There are three key aspects to this question: automation, efficiency, and rolling out proven use cases.
 Here, we’ll briefly outline the advantages of hiring external expertise according to these three key points.